Play (BDSM): Light play

 Light play consists of activities that are considered mild and/or carry little social stigma.
 This especially includes BDSM elements commonly practiced by "vanilla" couples.
 Light bondage, slapping, and casual spanking are examples of light play.

 Heavy play

 Heavy play indicates elements that are intense and/or carry substantial social stigma.
-The bulk of activities undertaken by BDSM participants would be considered heavy play or as bordering on heavy play.
-Examples of heavy play includes caning, suspension bondage, and erotic hypnosis.
+The bulk of activities undertaken by BDSM participants would be considered as heavy play or bordering on heavy play.
+Examples of heavy play include caning, suspension bondage, and erotic hypnosis.

 Edge play

 Edgeplay is a term used for types of play that "push the edge."
 They usually involve a risk of physical or emotional harm.
 Breath play, knife play, gun play and blood play are all types of edge play.
 In males, restriction of flow of urine and semen may contribute to the development of benign prostatic hyperplasia and erectile dysfunction.

 Edge play can also literally refer to playing with an edge, for example knives, swords and other implements.
 It is sometimes used to describe activities that challenge the boundaries of the participants.

 This type of play generally falls under the umbrella of RACK (Risk Aware Consensual Kink).